-- 62.-(I) At every legislative meeting of the governor-general's council the governor-general, or the president of the governor-general's council (a). or some other ordinary member of the governor-general's council, and at least six other members, ordinary or additional, of that council, must be present. - (2) At every such meeting the governor-general, or in his absence the president of the governor-general's council, or if there is no president, or if the president is absent, the senior ordinary member of the governor-general's council present at the meeting presides. - (3) The person presiding at a legislative meeting of the governor-general's council has a second or casting vote. - (a) See s.
-45.

-- 63.-(I) The Governor-General in Council has power at Legislative meetings to make laws (a)-
+- 62.-(I) At every legislative meeting of the governor-general's council the governor-general, or the president or vice-president of the governor-general's council (a), or some other ordinary member of the governor-general's council, and at least fifteen additional members of that council must be present (b). - (2) At every such meeting the governor-general, or in his absence the president of the governor-general's council, or if there is no president, or if the president is absent, the vice-president, or, if the vice-president is absent, the senior ordinary member of the governor-general's council present at the meeting presides. - (3) The person presiding at a legislative meeting of the governor-general's council has a second or casting vote. - (a) See s.
+45. - (b) The quorum at these legislative meetings is now fixed by one of the regulations (Reg.
+XIII) of November 14, 1912, made under the Indian Councils Act, 1909, at fifteen additional members. - 63.-(I) The Governor-General in Council has power at legislative meetings to make laws (a)- - (a) for all persons, for all courts, and for all places and things within British India (b); and - (b) for all British subjects of His Majesty and servants of the Government of India within other parts of India (c); and - (c) for all persons being native Indian subjects of His Majesty or native Indian officers, soldiers, or followers in His Majesty's Indian forces, when respectively in any part of the world, whether within or without His Majesty's dominions (d); and - (d) for all persons employed or serving in or belonging to the Royal Indian Marine (e); and - (e) for repealing or altering any laws or regulations which are for the time being in force in any part of British India [or apply to any persons for whom the Governor-General in Council has power to make laws] (f).

-legislative meetings to make laws (a)-

-Clauserse - (a) for all persons, for all courts, and for all places and Governor-General in things within British India (b); and

-Governor-General in Council.

-[3 & 4] - (b) for all British subjects of His Majesty and servants of the Will.
-IV, c.
-85, ss.
-Government of India within other parts of India (c); and 46, 51, 73. - (c) for all persons being native Indian subjects of His Vict. c.

-Majesty or native Indian officers, soldiers, or followers 67, 8.
-22.

-in His Majesty's Indian forces, when respectively in Vict. c.

-any part of the world, whether within or without His 32 & 33